yeetypete/robosaw/README_Hardware.md

 The saw
 The turntable mechanism, which allows the RoboSaw to perform angled cuts, is still a work in progress.
 Currently, the mechanism uses a rack and pinion gear setup.
 The rack is mounted to the stationary back of the miter saw turntable and the pinon is mounted to the front

+## RoboSaw Frame

+The frame of the RoboSaw is constructed from 32 feet of 1.5 inch 80/20 stock.
+The 80/20 was secured together using various 80/20 fasteners.
+This frame allows us to mount the Metabo saw along with the intake mechanism.
+The 80/20 made the frame rigid to support large pieces of wood.
+The most important part of the 80/20 is it allows us to mount new components and mechanisms easily.

+## RoboSaw Stand

+The RoboSaw stand was purchased from Home Depot.
+The stand was the DeWalt Rolling Miter Saw Stand.
+The 80/20 frame was mounted to this stand.
+It allowed us to lower and raise the entire saw.
+Moving the saw became much easier because when it is in the lowered position it can be rolled around similar to a dolly.

 ## RoboSaw Blade Actuation Mechanism
 This section will describe the RoboSaw Actuation Mechanism and its various components.
 This mechanism is responsible for performing the cut quickly and safely.